CarInsurance.com Insights

 Meet our editorial team

-Mary Beth Eastman is an authority on personal finance topics including home, auto, and life insurance as well as mortgages, loans, and credit.
-Her work appears in major national brands and publishers, including U.S. News and World Report, Newsweek, The Wall Street Journal, Homes.com, Angi, and others.
-She also serves on the board of the Falcon Media Alumni at Bowling Green State University.
+Mary Beth Eastman is an insurance and personal finance expert covering auto, home and life insurance as well as mortgages, loans and credit.
+Her work has appeared in leading outlets including U.S. News & World Report and The Wall Street Journal, where she provides readers with trusted, expert-driven guidance.